Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation

-By degrading both the visual and textual conditions, CDNS facilitates the generation of negative targets that deviate in subject fidelity and exhibit broader contextual diversity, as evidenced by the examples in row 4 of Fig.~\ref{fig:dataset_comp} (a) and shifted DINO similarity distribution in Fig.~\ref{fig:dataset_comp} (b) compared to the Self-Play baseline, leading to more effective and informative pairs for comparison-based learning.
+Owing to the synergistic effects of degrading both the visual and textual conditions, CDNS facilitates the generation of negative targets that deviate in subject fidelity and exhibit broader context diversity.
+This is evidenced by the examples in row 4 of Fig.~\ref{fig:dataset_comp}(a) and the shifted DINO similarity distribution between positive and negative targets in Fig.~\ref{fig:dataset_comp}(b) compared to the Self-Play baseline, ultimately leading to more effective and informative pairs for comparison-based learning.